-a.
-Certain wastes generated by Oil and Gas Operations that do not meet the 100 Series definition of E&P Waste are regulated as solid or hazardous wastes by the Colorado Department of Public Health and Environment, Solid and Hazardous Waste Commission (SHWC).
-Operators will properly identify and dispose of these wastes pursuant to applicable state and federal regulations.

-- b.
-The SHWC Hazardous Waste Rules, as incorporated by reference in Rule 901.c, require that a hazardous waste determination be made for any non-E&P solid waste.
-Operators will comply with all hazardous waste storage, treatment, and disposal requirements in the SHWC's Hazardous Waste Rules, as incorporated by reference in Rule 901.c. - c.
-All non-hazardous/non-E&P wastes are considered solid waste.
-Operators will comply with all storage, treatment, and disposal requirements in the SHWC's Solid Waste Rules, as incorporated by reference in Rule 901.c. - d.
-Operators will not burn or bury non-E&P waste on Oil and Gas Locations.
+- a.
+Certain wastes generated by Oil and Gas Operations that do not meet the 100 Series definition of E&P Waste are regulated as solid or hazardous wastes by CDPHE's Solid and Hazardous Waste Commission ("SHWC").
+Operators will properly identify and dispose of these wastes pursuant to applicable state and federal regulations. - b.
+The SHWC Hazardous Waste Regulations, as incorporated by reference in Rule 901.b, require that a hazardous waste determination be made for any non-E&P solid waste.
+Operators will comply with all hazardous waste storage, treatment, and disposal requirements in the SHWC's Hazardous Waste Regulations, as incorporated by reference in Rule 901.b. - c.
+All non-hazardous/non-E&P Wastes are considered solid waste.
+Operators will comply with all storage, treatment, and disposal requirements in the SHWC's Solid Waste Regulations, as incorporated by reference in Rule 901.b. - d.
+Operators will not burn or bury non-E&P Waste on Oil and Gas Locations.